 Dr Abass’ research projects contribute to a cohesive research plan focused on ocular topography and multi-scale modelling.
 In his engagements as a PhD, MSc and MPhil supervisor and examiner, Dr Abass extensively focuses on the link between the research activity and market need.
 With his experience in working with healthcare business partners in the UK and overseas, Dr Abass aligns his research to apply digital-based technology to ocular applications.
 Having access to an effective digital twin of a real-life ocular application allows for testing of either new or high-risk existing technologies and treatments on the digital twin in a safe environment at a much lower cost with no risk of infection or damage on the physical twin.

 In his teaching, Dr Abass puts the focus on the students’ learning outcomes through intensive use of deep learning techniques and shows his students how to relate new ideas to prior knowledge and everyday experiences.
 He stresses the need for evidence to support conclusions and examine the logic of his students’ argument.
-As an academic lead in the School of Engineering Employability Group, Staff-Student Liaison Committee Convener, and as a fellow of the Higher Education Academy (HEA), he has special experience in active learning where students get involved in the learning process in a Student-Centred Learning model.
+As an academic lead in the School of Engineering Employability Group, Staff-Student Liaison Committee Convener, Chartered Engineer (CEng MIMechE), and as a fellow of the Higher Education Academy (FHEA), he has special experience in active learning where students get involved in the learning process in a Student-Centred Learning model.

 If you are a student looking for a PhD opportunity in a Russell Group university, you may like to have a look at the following PhD projects: Digital soft contact lenses design and validation , Innovating an anti-tilt human eye topographer and Modelling subretinal injections to improve delivery of treatment for age-related eye diseases